fluent/fluentd-docs-gitbook/plugins/buffer/README.md

 `out_elasticsearch` uses MessagePack for buffer's serialization (NOTE that this depends on the plugin).
 On the other hand, [Elasticsearch's Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) requires JSON-based payload.
 It means that one MessagePack-ed record is converted into 2 JSON lines.
-So, the payload size is larger than buffer's chunk size.
+So, the payload size is larger than the buffer's chunk size.

-This sometimes causes a problem when output destination has the payload size limitation.
-If you have a problem with payload size issue, check chunk size configuration and API spec.
+This sometimes causes a problem when the output destination has a payload size limitation.
+If you have a problem with the payload size issue, check chunk size configuration, and API spec.

 ## List of Buffer Plugins